Speech & Language

 We use fun games, images and new words to help your child with their listening, talking and sound-making skills.

-Our open referral system means if you are concerned about a child’s speech or language development, and they are living in the southwest, you can refer them to us for assessment.
-Please be aware, we can only consider referral forms that have parental consent.
+Our open help system means if you are concerned about a child’s speech or language development, and they are living in Plymouth, you can request help from us for assessment.
+Please be aware, we can only consider request for help forms that have parental consent.
+Further information and advice is available by clicking here.

 As children are learning to talk their speech sounds develop gradually over a period of time, and it’s normal for them to make some errors as they learn to say new words.
 As a rough guide, children’s speech should be understood about 50% of the time at age two and 75-100% at the age of three.